mako-framework/docs/09_official_packages/00_open_api.md

 --------------------------------------------------------

-The `mako/open-api` package allows you to generate a [OpenApi](https://www.openapis.org) specification using [attributes](https://www.php.net/manual/en/language.attributes.php) or docblock annotations and to generate routes based on the specification.
+The `mako/open-api` package allows you to generate an [OpenApi](https://www.openapis.org) specification by documenting your API routes using PHP [attributes](https://www.php.net/manual/en/language.attributes.php), and to generate routes from an OpenAPI specification.

+In addition, the package can render interactive API documentation for your OpenAPI specification using one of the following user interface providers:

+* Elements
+* Redoc
+* Scalar
+* Swagger (default)

 --------------------------------------------------------